mpanunto/PanunTools/docs/README_IncidentSetupArcGISPro.md

 7. Resource the broken event layers to the Master Incident GDB (only if the user requested it be created)
 </br>
 Once the tool has finished, users will still need to:
-    -Open the Pro Project Template and manually remove the broken incident GDBs from the project -Add the correct named incident GDBs to the project -Rename the project's home folder to the incident name
+* Open the Pro Project Template and manually remove the broken incident GDBs from the project
+* Add the correct named incident GDBs to the project
+* Rename the project's home folder to the incident name
 </br>
 </br>
 </br>